How to Clean Every Type of Couch

 For stains on a velvet couch, blot (don’t scrub) the area until it’s no longer wet.
 You can then use soapy water to pull the rest of the stain away, maintaining the blotting method versus scrubbing.
 Another pro tip from Sansoni: “Keep velvet furniture out of direct sunlight to help prevent fading, and fluff frequently.”
 While you’re on a cleaning kick, find out the other places you’re not vacuuming—but should be.

 Genuine leather couches are popular not just because they’re beautiful and boast longevity, but because they’re pretty simple to clean.
 The key is to make sure you only use gentle, leather-approved products.

 “First, lightly brush off any crumbs using a gentle cloth, and then vacuum away any additional debris,” advises Leanne Stapf, chief operating officer for the Cleaning Authority.
 “Next, wipe down [the leather] with a damp cloth.
 Keep in mind that it is best to use distilled water to avoid chlorine that can be found in tap water.”

 When cleaning a genuine leather couch, Stapf says it’s important not to use too much water and to make sure you thoroughly dry the couch afterward.
 This routine can be done every two to four weeks.
-You can also introduce a leather conditioning product, such as Chamberlain’s Leather Milk Formula No. 5, which can keep the material soft, hydrated, and crack-free.
+You can also introduce a leather conditioning product, such as Chamberlain’s Leather Milk Formula No. 5, which can keep the material soft, hydrated, and crack-free, or Leather Honey, which cleans and keeps leather looking brand new.
 If you have a self-professed neat freak in your life, check out these 25 gifts for people who can’t stop cleaning their houses.